-In a way this country has it all: beautiful beaches, good ski slopes, amazing cities and great food.
-Maybe that’s why I keep coming back… Unfortunately the country has been hit severely by the global financial crisis which still makes it hard to find a job, both for locals and expats.
-Nonetheless it’s an amazing country and definitely worth to be on your bucket list!
+In a way, Spain has it all: beautiful beaches, good ski slopes, amazing cities, and great food.
+Maybe that’s why I keep coming back… It’s a great country and definitely worth to be on your bucket list!

 Here are some facts about Spain – some positive, some negative and some funny where others are disturbing… But they will help paint a picture of this diverse country!